Frans Francken the Younger: Allegorical paintings

-A large portion of the output of Frans Francken the Younger consisted of allegorical paintings.
-An example is the Allegory on the Abdication of Emperor Charles V in Brussels (Rijksmuseum).
-The composition is an allegorical representation of the abdication of Emperor Charles V in Brussels.
-Charles V who is dividing his empire after a life of continuous warfare and ill health is seated on his throne flanked by his successors Ferdinand I and Philip II.
-In front of Philip the personifications of the territories of the Empire with their banners are kneeling down.
-In the foreground the personifications of the continents America, Africa, Europe and Asia are offering gifts.
-On the left Neptune is riding his seahorse-drawn triumphal chariot, accompanied by mermen, mermaids and tritons.
+Francken created many allegorical paintings including Allegory on the Abdication of Emperor Charles V in Brussels (Rijksmuseum).
+The scene shows Charles V dividing his empire after a life of continuous warfare and ill health, seated on his throne flanked by his successors Ferdinand I and Philip II.
+In front of Philip, personifications of the territories of the Empire with their banners are kneeling down.
+In the foreground, the personifications of the continents America, Africa, Europe and Asia are offering gifts.
+On the left, Neptune is riding his seahorse-drawn triumphal chariot, accompanied by mermen, mermaids and tritons.
 On the chariot are visible a globe and the two columns with a banderole inscribed with Plus Ultra.

 Another allegorical painting is the composition Mankind's Eternal Dilemma: The Choice Between Virtue and Vice (on loan to the Museum of Fine Arts, Boston.
-This work is believed to have been painted at the occasion of a wedding and mixes mythological and Christian symbolism.
-It represents the eternal choice of mankind between virtue and vice and depicts the three regions of heaven, earth and hell.
+This work is believed to have been painted at the occasion of a wedding and combines mythological and Christian symbolism.
+It presents the eternal choice of mankind between virtue and vice and depicts the three regions of heaven, earth and hell.